bonitasoft/bonita-doc/md/actor-filtering.md

 # Actor filters

-An actor filter refines the list of users who can perform a task, by filtering the list of users mapped to the actor.
+On a human task, the actor filter calculates which users can perform it.
+Calculation uses data in the case, or external system.

+To create your own Actor filter, see [Create an actor filter](creating-an-actor-filter.md)].

 The following standard actor filters are provided: